How Antinol is Changing Lives at CARE

 Did you know that some of the newer research has indicated that the average life expectancy for tigers in the wild is only eight years?
 In most cases, wild big cats rarely see their teens.
 But, with excellent care, things can be very different in captivity.
 However, with longer life-spans in captivity come additional issues that caregivers need to navigate.

-Many of CAREs lions, tigers, leopards and cougars have already far exceeded average life expectancy for big cats.
+Many of CARE's lions, tigers, leopards, and cougars have already far exceeded average life expectancy for big cats.
 Currently, CARE’s oldest tiger is Selina.
 She is an amazing 19 years old.
 Our oldest tiger ever was Tabby, who lived a glorious 23 years.
 Tigers are not the only cats who surpass their wild life expectancy at CARE.
 Momma the lion lived an incredible 24 years.
-Twenty-one year-old black leopard Raven is knocking at the door of World Record holder for longevity in her species.
-CARE not only pushes the upper limits of long life, but on quality of life!
+Twenty-one-year-old black leopard Raven is knocking at the door of World Record holder for longevity in her species.
+CARE not only pushes the upper limits of long life but on quality of life!

 We spare no expense in giving simple, yet important, comforts like mattresses, pillows, blankets, televisions, and all the love they desire.
-Older cats not only need to be healthy, they need to be happy.
+Older cats not only need to be healthy, but they also need to be happy.